jarviscanada/jarvis_data_eng_PrinceSandhu/core_java/grep/README.md

 How you dockerize your app for easier distribution?

 # Improvements
-1. Include various `Grep` flag options, such as `-i` to ignore case.
+1. Include various `grep` flag options, such as `-i` to ignore case.
 2. Search files for multiple regex patterns, as the program is currently limited to only one regex pattern.
 3. Provide option to skip specified files and directories.